neogeny/TatSu/docs/syntax.rst

 For more complex comment handling, you can override the ``Buffer.eat_comments()`` method.

-For flexibility, it is possible to specify a pattern for end-of-line comments separately:
+For flexibility, it's also possible to specify a pattern for end-of-line
+comments:

 .. code:: python